HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 > **Key Information:** Type N connectors are the **best choice for frequencies above 400 MHz** due to their **low loss and excellent shielding**.  {{< link id="T9B06" >}}

+![Type N Male Connector](../../../images/typen.jpg) {.img-med .float-right}

 Meet the heavyweight champion of RF connectors. **Type N connectors** are like the armored tanks of the radio world—**strong, weatherproof, and built for high frequencies**.

-![Type N Male Connector](../../../images/typen.jpg) {.img-med .img-centered}

 They’re designed for **UHF and microwave bands**, which means they work great for **repeaters, satellite communications, and serious VHF/UHF setups**.
 While they’re bigger than SMA or BNC connectors, they make up for it with **low signal loss and excellent shielding**.